electroglyph/atheriz/docs/09_time_system.md

 ### 9.3.2 Alarms
 The `at_alarm(time, data)` hook schedules callbacks targeting specific synchronized in-game times globally tracked by `GameTime`.

-Using `GameTime.add_alarm(hour, minute, caller_obj, repeat=False, data=None)`, you can queue logic to fire precisely when the clock aligns with the assigned tuple.
+Using `GameTime.add_alarm(hour, minute, caller, repeat=False, data=None)`, you can queue logic to fire precisely when the clock aligns with the assigned tuple.
 This is incredibly useful for scheduling routines like opening shops at 08:00 AM in-game, automatically locking access doors during midnight alignments, or spawning world events consistently during scheduled holidays.

 Use `?"` symbols inside arguments to define recurring wildcard matches (assigning an hour string as `?` causes the logic to execute at that specific minute interval every sequential hour).